Born: 08 July 1992 (Chuncheon, South Korea)

-South Korean international star Heung-Min Son has endeared himself to the Spurs faithful with some fantastic goalscoring displays since signing from Bayer Leverkusen in August, 2015.
+South Korean international superstar Heung-Min Son has endeared himself to the Spurs faithful with some fantastic goalscoring displays since signing from Bayer Leverkusen in August, 2015.

 Sonny is also a regular at international level and scored for South Korea against Algeria at the 2014 FIFA World Cup finals.
 He also helped his nation qualify for the 2018 tournament, where he scored twice in the finals in Russia.
 In August and early September, 2018, Sonny captained South Korea to victory at the Asian Games in Indonesia.